bbauska/JS-Notes4Pros/README.md

 zandra
 anna
 Maps
-You can also use for.of loops to iterate over Maps.
+You can also use for...of loops to iterate over Maps.
 This works similarly to arrays and sets, except the iteration variable stores both a key and a value. const map = new Map()
 .set('abc', 1)